How to Get Over Breakup Trauma? 7 Ways To Recognize Trauma

 7. You Have Panic Attacks

-You experience severe anxiety with panic attacks.
+Often time you might experience severe anxiety with panic attacks.
 You may experience abrupt episodes of strong fear and a sense of control loss.
 Panic attack episodes may involve feelings of weakness and dizziness, trembling or shaking, chilly sweat, increased heart rate, shortness of breath, hyperventilation, chest pain, or numbness in fingers and hands.
 You may also have thoughts of an upcoming catastrophe or suicidal thoughts.

 How to Heal from a Breakup Trauma

-Recognizing and addressing that you were in a toxic relationship is the first step towards healing from a breakup trauma.
+Recognizing and addressing that you were in a toxic relationship is the first step towards healing from breakup trauma.
 You will most likely need professional help to address post-traumatic feelings, reestablish your well-being, and get your life back on track.
 However, there are a few self-help strategies that can help you overcome a breakup trauma.
 These may involve methods such as positive affirmations, journaling, mindfulness meditation, gratitude practice, or self-compassion.